feltus/linking-gcn-edges-with-a-grn/README.md

 ```
 https://gsajournals.figshare.com/ndownloader/files/31186971
 ```

 You will to manually parse out the undirected GCN edge list using Excel for the tissue of interest from Supplemental Table 1.
 Save as a tab-delimeted file (e.g. gcn.tab).
+Add 'GeneA GeneB' column headers.

 # Step C. Make a merged GRN and GCN edge list with bash.